A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Discussion

 \section{Discussion}

-The proposed random effects approach to missing values is a natural way of handling missing values in the LMM analysis, because there are already random effects in the model anyway.
-We showed that, as long as a response is observed, the missing covariates can be mended into a LMM with no missing covariates (the CCE approach), based on which parameter estimation can be done more efficiently compared to the complete-records-only analysis.
+The proposed random effects approach to missing data is a natural way of handling missing values in the GLMM analysis, because there are already random effects in the model anyway.
+We showed that, as long as a response is observed, the missing covariates can be mended into a GLMM with no missing covariates (the CCE approach), based on which parameter estimation can be done more efficiently compared to the complete-records-only analysis.

 On the other hand, we showed that there is nothing one could do for the missing responses, even if the latter are replaced by their empirically best predictor based on the observed data (the CCPE approach).
 In fact, we have explored another approach, in which the missing responses are substituted by bootstrapped data sampled parametrically based on parameters estimated by the observed data.
 Once again, our simulation results showed no gain over the CCE.